Gentle Skin Cleanser and Face Wash options: The Super Skin Cleanser Recommended by Dr. Sandeep Gupta

 Dermatologist‑recommended for long‑term daily cleansing.

-Leaves skin soft, smooth, and comfortably clean.
+Leaves skin soft, smooth, and comfortably clean

 How to use a gentle skin cleanser?

-Wet your face with lukewarm water first.
+- Wet your face with lukewarm water first.
 Avoid very hot water to prevent extra dryness.

-Apply a small amount of cleanser and face wash to your palms.
+- Apply a small amount to your palms.
 Gently massage over face and neck in circles.

-Massage for about thirty to sixty seconds.
+- Massage for about thirty to sixty seconds.
 This improves contact time without irritating skin.

-Rinse thoroughly with lukewarm water afterward.
+- Rinse thoroughly with lukewarm water afterward.
 Ensure no residue remains around nose and jawline.

-Pat the skin dry with a soft towel.
+- Pat the skin dry with a soft towel.
 Do not rub aggressively or drag the skin.

-Follow with a suitable moisturizer for your skin.
+- Follow with a suitable moisturizer for your skin.
 In the morning, always apply sunscreen afterward.

-Very sensitive skin may start with once‑daily use.
-Increase to twice daily if tolerated well.
+- Very sensitive skin may start with once‑daily use.
+Increase to twice daily if tolerated well

-Why this cleanser and face wash deserves a place in your routine
+- Why this cleanser and face wash deserves a place in your routine

 A gentle skin cleanser and face wash balances effectiveness and comfort perfectly.
 It cleans without sacrificing barrier health or hydration.